Cass identity model: Identity comparison

 The second stage is called identity comparison.
 In this stage, the person accepts the possibility of being homosexual or bisexual and examines the wider implications of that tentative commitment.
 "Maybe this does apply to me."
 The self-alienation becomes isolation.

 The task is to deal with the social alienation.

 Possible responses can be: the person may begin to grieve for losses and the things they give up by embracing their sexual orientation (marriage, children).
 They may compartmentalize their own sexuality—accept lesbian/gay definition of behavior but maintain "heterosexual" identity.
 Tells oneself, "It's only temporary"; "I'm just in love with this particular woman/man"; etc.

 The possible needs can be: will be very important that the person develops own definitions.
-Will need information about sexual identity, LGBT community resources, encouragement to talk about loss of heterosexual life expectations.
+Will need information about sexual identity, LGBTQIA+ community resources, encouragement to talk about loss of heterosexual life expectations.
 May be permitted to keep some "heterosexual" identity (as "not an all or none" issue).